delputnam/delputnam.me/content/post/chesticles.md

 title: "What's the funniest thing you saw on the internet today?"
 date: "2015-03-01"
 ---
-## Comedians In Cars Getting Coffee - Jerry Seinfeld & Miranda Sings
 {{< youtube yZDcyanwMdg >}}

-Chesticles.
+A video from Jerry Seinfeld's web series in which Miranda says, "Chesticles."